Anaminus/blog/content/posts/notes-on-notes.md

   fidelity that you can rebuild the full thought when necessary
 - you can always revisit thoughts and expand upon them later

-Paragraphs are avoided for this because they introduce the congitive effort of having format them.
+Paragraphs are avoided for this because they introduce the cognitive effort of having format them.
 Should this thought be a part of the current paragraph, or should a new one be started?
 Or maybe this paragraph is too long, and it's hard to pick out the important information.